Distance: 3.2 mile Loop | Time: 1.5 – 2.5 hours | Level: Easy – Moderate

 The other camping option is Sunset Campground.
 Sunset Campground requires reservations during the months of May to October, while the campground is closed during the winter months.

-Hiking in Bryce Canyon was one of our favorite experiences in Utah.
+Hiking in Bryce Canyon was one of our favorite Utah Mighty 5 trip experiences.
 If you have any questions regarding other trails or anything related to Bryce Canyon National Park, feel free to drop your question below in the comment section.

 Like it?
 Pin It!